Benoît Frachon: World War II

 Charles Tillon took a different line from the other PCF leaders.
 Instead, in public statements in June and July 1940 Tillon spoke out for fighting for national liberation from the Germans.

 Frachon returned to Paris and met Duclos on 10 August 1940.
 The two men assumed leadership of the party in France.
 They decided not to use the safety devices and hideouts that Maurice Tréand had put in place, but to use a new network established by Dallidet.
 Tréand was suspected to have been indiscreet due to trusting too much in the Soviet-German pact.
 In the autumn Frachon and Duclos decided to appoint Charles Tillon to organize the first armed groups of the PCF.
 Frachon met Tillon in early November 1940 to propose this assignment.
 Tillon accepted and became the third member of the secretariat.
 Germany attacked the Soviet Union on 22 June 1941 in Operation Barbarossa.
 With this, PCF policy switched to support for armed struggle against the German occupiers.
 Tillon was put in charge of military matters.
 Jacques Duclos became effective leader of the party, although in theory Tillon and Frachon shared authority.

 Frachon's primary concern during the war was the trade union movement.
 Through many articles in the underground journals he explained the failings of the Vichy Government, and called for the workers to organize clandestine sections within the legal unions to oppose Vichy and the German occupiers.
 He contacted Louis Saillant in the autumn of 1940, who was also hostile to the draft Charte du Travail and to collaboration with the enemy.
 They arranged a meeting between the confederate and unitarian groups of the CGT on 17 May 1941.
 Contact was broken during the repressive period that followed, but resumed in July 1942.
 Frachon proposed to Léon Jouhaux a joint appeal to the working class, calling on them to demand their union rights, refuse the Charte du Travail and forced labor in Germany, urge them to join the armed struggle and announce the reunification of the CGT.
 Jouhaux did not want to go underground, and the meeting broke up.

 Fresh contacts finally led to the Perreux reunification agreements in April 1943.
 Until the Liberation of France in 1944 most of the trade union action was taken by the unitarians led by Frachon.
 It was at his proposal that it was agreed that the CGT should have two general secretaries.
 The two were Frachon and Louis Saillant, who got on well together.
 Saillant replaced Jouhaux, who had been deported to Germany.

-Dominique Labbé served as for several years Fachon's unofficial secretary.

-He records Fachon's rather casual attitude towards official titles and hierarchy at this time.
+Dominique Labbé served as for several years Frachon's unofficial secretary.
+He records Frachon’s rather casual attitude towards official titles and hierarchy at this time.